Chiara Giorio: Research and career

-In January 2017, Giorio became a researcher at the French National Centre for Scientific Research and later that year, became tenure-track assistant professor at the University of Padova.
+In January 2017, Giorio became a researcher at the French National Centre for Scientific Research and later that year, became tenure-track assistant professor at the University of Padua.
 As of March 2020, she is an assistant professor at the University of Cambridge.
 Research in Giorio’s Research Group is focused on the chemistry of the Earth’s atmosphere and its impact on air quality and climate.

 Contribution to COVID-19

 In April 2020, Cambridge University’s Centre for Atmospheric Science and the Defence Science and Technology Laboratory (Dstl) worked together to test how ozone could speed up the cleaning of ambulances and potentially save lives.
-As part of this testing, Giorio’s research group (The Giorio Research Group) used an ozone generator to produce ozone at controlled concentrations in a fume cupboard containing the indicators and sensors, which scientists at the Dstl could use as a baseline in their testing.
+As part of this testing, the Giorio Research Group used an ozone generator to produce ozone at controlled concentrations in a fume cupboard containing the indicators and sensors, which scientists at the Dstl could use as a baseline in their testing.

 Neonicotinoid pesticides

 Giorio’s research on the translocation of neonicotinoid insecticides.
 Giorio’s research has also helped in introducing regulations against neonicotinoids.

 In recognition of Giorio’s work on neonicotinoid insecticides, she won the Royal Society of Chemistry’s Environment, Sustainability and Energy Division Early Career Award in 2021.